There’s always a constant stream of new frameworks and libraries being released. New ways to do things. New “future of the web” technologies.

 Be honest with yourself.
 You don’t have to share your goals or justify them to anybody.
 Remember that we’re all different and all have different goals.
 What makes me tick might not make you tick.

+For example, my primary goal is to build a SaaS business.
+I want to earn enough through the business to sustain my lifestyle and enable me to work on it full time.
 At the moment I’m not looking to change the world or work at a FAANG company.
 I don’t care about building something using the latest cutting edge technology and I don’t want to pioneer anything or build/maintain open source software.
 I want to get from nothing, to an MVP, to paying customers as fast as possible.
 So my tech stack, the tools I use, and what I spend time learning are all carefully chosen to help me focus on just that.

 Set as many goals as you’d like, but the more goals you set the less time you’ll have to dedicate to each.
 I have one long term goal that I’m continually working towards, and several shorter term goals that are more focused on my learning and where I’d like to take it.